Department of Aerospace Studies:

 The Air Force Officer Education Program is open to any qualified undergraduate or graduate student enrolled in any major field of study.
 Though the program is designed to prepare future Air Force officers, academic courses in the Department of Aerospace Studies are open to all students at Cornell without incurring any military obligation.
 An applicant must be a United States citizen to become a commissioned officer.
 Non-citizens may enroll and will receive certificates acknowledging completion of the course but cannot receive a commission.
 U.S. permanent residents who are naturalized by their date of graduation may receive a commission.

 All applicants receive physical examinations at no cost and must meet certain physical requirements to be accepted.
 Students who are interested in qualifying for flying categories (pilot, navigator, or air battle manager) must meet more stringent physical requirements.
 In addition, students enrolled in the commissioning program must meet specified physical fitness requirements each semester.

 The Four-Year Program is open to all qualified freshmen.
-Sophomores may also enter a condensed version of the four-year program with the approval of the department head.
+Sophomores and juniors may also enter a condensed version of the four-year program with the approval of the department head.
 Many students join the program after the first semester of their freshman year.
 If interested, contact the department for details.

 Veterans of the U.S. armed forces, students entering Cornell from military schools, or high school students with documented Junior ROTC or Civil Air Patrol involvement may receive advanced academic standing, subject to approval by the Professor of Aerospace Studies.